Medizinische Genetik

 AMERICAN JOURNAL OF MEDICAL GENETICS PART C-SEMINARS IN MEDICAL GENETICS is a premier peer-reviewed journal published by Wiley, focusing on the intricate and evolving field of medical genetics.
 With its ISSN 1552-4868 and E-ISSN 1552-4876, the journal has established itself as a significant resource for researchers, professionals, and students alike, addressing cutting-edge developments in genetic research and clinical practice.
 Ranked in the top quartile (Q2) in both Genetics and clinical Genetics categories for 2023, it maintains an impressive Scopus ranking, positioning it within the 75th and 71st percentiles for Medicine and Genetics respectively.
 The journal encourages open access to its content, promoting wider dissemination of knowledge and fostering collaboration among medical genetics experts.
 From its inaugural issues in 1980 to its ongoing publications, the journal aims to bridge the gap between genetics research and its clinical applications, providing insights that reflect the latest advancements in the field.
 As it continues to serve the global medical community, the AMERICAN JOURNAL OF MEDICAL GENETICS PART C remains a vital source for those seeking to understand the complexities of genetic disorders and their implications for health and disease.

-Empowering Researchers with Open Access Genetics
+Empowering Researchers in Medical Genetics